jaredclarkgay/svc-matrioshka-brain/_posts/2015-5-14-inconsequential-crewman.md

 <source src="{{ site.baseurl }}/audio/inconsequential-crewmen.mp3" type="audio/mpeg">
 </audio>

+Em-Dm
 When I wake in the morning
 Feeling just like dirt
-(If I remembered that what felt like)
 I throw on my jumpsuit
 And get ready for work

+C-Em/B-Am7-C/G-F-G(-C on last one)
 I'm just an inconsequential crewman
-Although I give it my best
+And though I give it my best
-After years and years of working
+I sit here next to the captain
-No one seems to know I exist
+But he doesn't seem to know I exist

-Ah ya'll, ya'll there
-ya'll know what I'm saying - uh -
+Yeah everybody out here in the crew
+Knows what I'm talking about, right?!!
-We don't get know love
+Yeah we don't get no love

-If you're from engineers
+From the big shots up above
+We've all been there before
+We just do our chores
+And no one seems to notice
+But that's how it goees
+On the lower decks
+Yo where's the respect?
+(Goad the crowd before moving on)

+So we're gonna do a little call and response here
+When I say "this" you "that"
+THIS
+(THAT)
+THIS
+(THAT)

+Yeah you get it

+When I say "Outer" you say "Space" rocket-ship extra-terrestrials max-warp uni-verse solar-system planet-inhabitable
+Ex-plore

 Put your hands in the air
-For my engineers
+Cuz your engineers
-If you just don't care and you're engineers
-Put your hands in the air
+Hands in the air cuz you're engineers!
-Engineers!!
-Engineersss!!!
-When I say engine, you say ears!
-Engine - eers.
-Engine - eers.

-Hands in the air for the medical
+Hands in the air cuz you're engineers!
-Hands in the air for the medical
+Hands in the air cuz you're engineers!
-I say medi- CAL medi-CAL!

-Well I got something to tell ya'll
+Well I got something to tell you all
 That you may not know
-Sometimes you matter more
-Than you think when you're living down here below
-On the lower decks
-Where they don't pay
-And they don't cash checks
-But you know what?
-You matter to me!
-So sing along!
+Without us all doing our part
+The ship would probably explode (KEY CHANGE!!!)

+D-F#m-
-We're all consequential crewmen
+We're all consequential crewmen!!!
-When it matters most
-Cuz without us, this ship would sink
-And the whole planet earth would be toast

-Because we're all consequential crewmen
-Throw your hands in the air with me if you agree
-And hug the person sitting next to you
-They might be the last one you ever see

-Yes we're all consequential crewmen
-You all do your jobs so well
-So get back to work immediately
-Before planet Earth goes to hell
+We always give it our best!!!!
+Without everybody's efforts
+The SVC couldn't exist!

+Slow outro

+(tom - I guess what we're trying to say is there's a lot going on behind the scenes, and we're all excited to be on this mission!)

+(Jared - You're the best crew a captain could ever ask for.)